Scenes from our Events

 Currently, we support the following scholastic and fundraising efforts:

-Martin Luther King, Jr. Scholarship Gala for Upstate South Carolina (fundraising event)
+Martin Luther King, Jr. Scholarship Celebration for Upstate South Carolina (fundraising event)

 Luke H. Chatman Scholarship for Greenville County (for High School Students)